kstateome/lti-attendance/INSTALL.md

             </server>
     ```

-    * In the security-realm element of "ApplicationRealm", add the following sever-identies element
+    * In the security-realm element of "ApplicationRealm", add the following sever-identies element.
+Change the keystore-password and key-password to whatever use used when generating the self signed certificate.
+In this example, both are set to "attendance".
     ```
               <security-realm name="ApplicationRealm">
                 <server-identities>